 The construction of this monumental dam didn’t just require thousands of workers to be employed at a minimum wage, the ruthless pace set by chief engineer Frank Crowe resulted in the loss of over 100 lives.

-The dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was originally created for the workers.
+This famous dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was originally created for the workers.

 7. Panama Canal